-FREE advertising for Smallholdings, Land, Equestrian and Rural properties
+Advertising for Smallholdings, Land, Equestrian, Off-grid houses, Self-sufficiency homes and Rural properties

 Part 1: Personal information and privacy

 1.1 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.

 2.1 We may collect, store and use the following kinds of personal information:

 (a) information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths);